-At that time was an Ayurveda boom, and Maharishi used the wellness wave to spread his pseudo - world-resolving fantasies.
+At that time was an Ayurveda boom, and Maharishi used the wellness wave to spread his pseudo - world-resolving and health - fantasies.

-The health system of the Ayur-Veda became a financially strong focus after start-up problems and gave work to Indians, and the TM meditation was integrated into it.
+The health system of the Ayur-Veda became a financially strong focus after start-up problems and gave work to Indians, and the TM meditation was integrated into it 8instead of the traditional Dhanvantari-meditations.

 In 1993, the professor of medicine, Dr. Dieter von Schmädel, from Regensburg, Germany, stated that 'Maharishi Ayurveda' is ultimately only a method of "bringing the techniques of TM and self-developed medicines to the woman or man" with the help of Ayurveda.